 within OpenStack so that no two agents would need to be written to collect

 the same data.
 It's primary targets are monitoring and metering, but the

 framework should be easily expandable to collect for other needs.
 To that

 effect, Ceilometer should be able to share collected data with a variety

 This charm provides the Ceilometer service for OpenStack.

 Ceilometer is made up of 2 separate services: an API service, and a collector

 service.
 This charm allows them to be deployed in different combination,

 depending on user preference and requirements.

-In order to deploy Ceilometer service, the MongoDB service is required:
+In order to deploy Ceilometer service (prior to Queens), the MongoDB

 juju deploy mongodb juju deploy ceilometer juju add-relation ceilometer mongodb